pivotal/blog/content/post/Scaling-up-to-2000-vms-with-BOSH.md

 * Deploy a second BOSH cluster with the first BOSH.

-Note: We put the nats job into another vm, in order to be able to scale it separately, This is not recommended, we assume we will see the CPU contention but it doesn't happend, it bring extra complexity without significant benefit, more points of failure in the control plane.
+Note: We put the nats job into another vm, in order to be able to scale it separately, This is not recommended, we assume we will see the CPU contention but it doesn't happened, it bring extra complexity without significant benefit, more points of failure in the control plane.

 A deployment manifest snippet as below: